Canton System: Abolition

 Following the signature of the 1842 Treaty of Nanking, British subjects are "allowed to reside, for the purpose of carrying on their mercantile pursuits, without molestation or restraint" at Canton, Shanghai, Amoy (Xiamen), Ningbo and Fuzhou.
 In addition, Article V of the Treaty specifically abolishes the Canton system, allowing British merchants, and eventually all foreign merchants, to deal with whomever they please in the newly opened ports.

 In 1859 Canton's trade moved to a new site on the reclaimed sandbank of Shameen Island, a short distance west of the former factories.
 By then much of the foreign trade with China had shifted to the by then British colony of Hong Kong (acquired under the Treaty of Nanking), and to the northern ports, with their advantage of proximity to Beijing as well as the Grand Canal and the Yellow River, both vital arteries in the internal trade of Qing China.
 By 1866, only 18 foreign firms still had offices in Canton, while there were only 60 foreign residents, excluding British Indians and tidewaiters (who boarded boats as part of custom's inspections) employed by Sir Robert Hart's Imperial Maritime Customs Service.

 Legacy

-The Massachusetts General Hospital, McLean Hospital, the Boston Athenæum, the Bunker Hill Monuments, public libraries, and an orphanage were built with the proceeds of opium smuggling.
+The Massachusetts General Hospital, McLean Hospital, the Boston Athenæum, the Bunker Hill Monument, public libraries, and an orphanage were built with the proceeds of opium smuggling.

 By the time Hong Kong became a full-fledged British colony, many of the merchants would be led by a newer generation of western hong merchants.
 Many of these companies would become the backbone of the young Hong Kong economy.